Exact Computation of a Manifold Metric, via Lipschitz Embeddings and Shortest Paths on a Graph: Exactly Computing the nearest neighbor metric

 This will imply that $p_1 = s$.
 It will suffice to show that for all $p_i\in P$, we have $\dist_2(s,p_i) = \dist_N(s,p_i)$.
 There are three main steps: \begin{enumerate} \item We first show that when $P$ is a subset of the vertices of an axis-aligned box, $\dist = \dist_N$.
-In this case, shortest paths for $\dist$ are single edges and shortest paths for $\dist_N$ are straight lines. \item We then show how to lift the points from $\R^d$ to $\R^n$ by a Lipschitz map $m$ that places all the points on the vertices of a box and preserves $\dist_2(s,p)$ for all $p\in P$. \item Finally, we show how the Lipschitz extension of $m$ is also Lipschitz as a function between nearest-neighbor geodesic distances.
+In this case, shortest paths for $\dist$ are single edges and shortest paths for $\dist_N$ are straight lines. \item We then show how to lift the points from $\R^d$ to $\R^n$ by a Lipschitz map $m$ that places all the points on the vertices of a box and preserves $\dist_2(s,p)$ for all $p\in P$. \item Finally, we show how the Lipschitz extension of $m$ is also Lipschitz as a function between nearest neighbor metrics.
 We combine these pieces to show that $\dist \le \dist_N$.
-As $\dist \ge \dist_N$ (Lemma~\ref{lem:dist_N_le_dist}), this will conclude the proof that $\dist = \dist_N$. \end{enumerate}
+As $\dist \ge \dist_N$ (Lemma~\ref{lem:dist_N_le_dist}), this will conclude the proof that $\dist = \dist_N$. \end{enumerate} The key to the second step, to be elaborated in Section~\ref{sec:lifting}, is that if you take points on a line and raise the pairwise distances to the $1/2$ power, you get points on a box.
+This is a special case of the general theory on screw functions developed by Von Neumann and Schoenberg, which asserts a far more general criterion on when functions applied to pairwise distances between points on a line can be embedded into Euclidean space~\cite{VonNeumann41}.